act-rules/act-rules.github.io/_rules/SC4-1-2-form-field-has-name.md

 #### Failed example 7

-Accessible name only consist of seperator characters.
+The accessible name is not only whitespace.

 ```html
 <label> <input/></label>